 There is hardly a beach that surrounds Inagua that wouldn't be recommended to visitors for different reasons.
 None of them are ever crowded and more are secluded, perfect for picnicking, shelling, or swimming.
 The beaches along the south and east shores are especially loved, and if you're lucky you may even encounter a hawksbill turtle, also on a swim.

-Another option to consider is Farquharson Beach.
+A second alternative to consider is Farquharson Beach.
 Set near a western tip of the island, Farquharson Beach is just the spot for those looking for an out-of-the-way beach that is both picturesque and uncrowded.

 |11.8 mi.
 South of Central Great Inagua||South|